aisleron/aisleron.docs/docs/documentation/settings.md

 Settings are automatically saved when leaving the *Settings* page.

-The following settings are availabe
+The following settings are available:

 {:toc}
 * TOC